Tiger Stadium (Detroit): Origins

 In 1895, Detroit Tigers owner George Vanderbeck had a new stadium built at the corner of Michigan and Trumbull avenues.
 That stadium was called Bennett Park and featured a wooden grandstand with a wooden peaked roof in the outfield.
 At the time, some places in the outfield were only marked off with rope.

 In 1911, new Tigers owner Frank Navin ordered a new steel-and-concrete baseball park to be built on the same site that would seat 23,000 to accommodate the growing numbers of fans.
 Navin Field opened on April 20, 1912, the same day as Fenway Park in Boston.
 While constructed on the same site as Bennett Park, the diamond at Navin Field was rotated 90°, with home plate located in what had been left field at Bennett Park.
-Cleveland Naps player "Shoeless" Joe Jackson, later banned from baseball for life following the Black Sox Scandal, scored the first run at Navin Field.
+Cleveland Naps player "Shoeless" Joe Jackson scored the first run at Navin Field.